 Many people consider it a failure if their blood ketone levels are not above 1 mmol/L. Some will increase fat consumption to help foster ketosis and/or continue to cut carbs to virtually nothing, approaching more of a carnivore-type diet.
 Everyone differs in their metabolic makeup – more reasonable minds recognize this and consider 0.5 mmol/L to reflect a state of ketosis.

-I use my Keto Mojo ketone/glucometer very rarely now but will pull it out on occasion to make sure that my BHB levels are within my desired range.
-More recently I have been using it to test the limits of how many carbs I can consume while still staying in ketosis – I have not found that limit yet but have not pushed past 75 g net carbs/day.
+I use my Keto Mojo ketone/glucometer very rarely now but will pull it out on occasion to ensure that my BHB levels are within my desired range.
+More recently, I have been using it to test the limits of how many carbs I can consume while still staying in ketosis – I have not found that limit yet but have not pushed past 75 g net carbs/day.
 I no longer obsess about counting carbs and find I consume between 15-30 g/day without thinking about it too much.